Mike Yastrzemski Player Props: Giants vs. Reds

-The San Francisco Giants, including Mike Yastrzemski (.174 batting average in his past 10 games), battle starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 7:10 PM ET.
+The San Francisco Giants and Mike Yastrzemski (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Pirates.
+In his most recent game, he went 1-for-4 with a double and two RBI against the Reds.

 Mike Yastrzemski Game Info & Props vs. the Reds